BradChang/misc/compression/ecc/README.md

 Our 'noise adding' mode (ecc -n) perturbs one bit in each group of 7.
 It toggles bit 0 in the first group, bit 1 in the second group, etc.
 Because of its determinism it is reversible by repeating the command.

+Extended Hamming codes

+While the encoding above can correct one error in seven bits, it does not correct nor can it detect two or more errors.
+We can add a parity bit to detect up to two errors.
+This preserves the ability to correct one error and also tells us if a second, uncorrectable error occurred.